 Currently, rented facilities and our homes are sufficient to practically meet in on a regular basis.
 Meeting in the homes offer many blessings including the immediate and obvious example of hospitality.
 We have so far been blessed to have areas for overflow for parents whose children are not ready to sit through an extended teaching time without distracting others.
 We’ve also been able to provide places for babies to sleep during nap time.
 We are committed to “multiply” whenever the church becomes too big to have real relationships and “the one anothers”.

 How do the fellowship meals work?

-- Please don’t bring any desserts (or only on special occasions – like birthdays).
+- Please don’t bring any desserts unless it’s a special occasion like a birthday

-- Bring plenty of food to share, but keep it simple, e.g. Crockpot meal, Casserole, Sandwiches (even PB&J), Salad, whatever is convenient.
+- Bring enough food to share, but keep it simple, e.g. Crockpot meal, Casserole, Sandwiches, Salad, whatever is convenient.

 - Guests are not expected to bring food, but will be encouraged to join us… there is always plenty of food.